 |Increased ICP||Permanent damage to the brain|

-Neuroanesthesia has specific problems to deal with, which calls in for customized management.
-The important, relevant clinical scenarios are discussed as below:
+Neuro-anesthesia necessitates customized management.
+Some relevant clinical scenarios are discussed as below:

 |Intracranial lesions located around the speech areas||Fascinating and equally challenging; “awake craniotomy” is often used in these patients.|